First Vaccine in Portugal

 The national vaccination plan against Covid-19 started on 27th December 2020 at the Hospital de São João, in Porto, with Doctor António Sarmento receiving the first dose by the nurse Isabel Ribeiro.
 It was administered at 10:07 am to António Sarmento under the eye of Minister Marta Temido and in front of dozens media and to the sound of applause.

 Nurse Ana Isabel Ribeiro says that vaccination provides more security to professionals to face the difficult times that may still come.
 The nurse describes vaccination as a moment of hope.

 “It is an honour to be here.
 It has been a very hard month, we have seen patients very poorly, patients we have not been able to save and others who have remade their lives with restrictions,” she said.

-Self scheduling of Vaccines for those 60 years or over now available.
+Self scheduling for those 23 years of age and over now available.

 To schedule your test click on the link here and then enter you SNS utente number (9 digits) full name and date of birth.

 – On next page enter your nationality, Fiscal number (9 digit) District, Municipality centre and chose vaccination centre (there may only be one available).

 Next page – Select vaccination date and you will receive the date of the earliest date available – if not suitable you can select later dates.

 You than click on generate a receipt of appointment in PDF format.

 “We confirm that you have made an APPOINTMENT REQUEST for the date xxxx/2021 at the vaccination site Vaccination Center xxxx